gaborvecsei/gaborvecsei.github.io/_posts/2022-05-20-Neural-Network-Steganography.md

 2. 🤓 Calculate how many bits are needed to hide this data, then check if you have the available "storage" in your NN
     - $storage=\text{nb_bits} * \text{nb_parameters}$
     - Remember that there is a quality-quantity trade-off so try to use low number of bits
-3. 🤖Go over the parameters in the network, conver to binary format, then switch the defined bits to bits from the secret
+3. 🤖Go over the parameters in the network, convert to binary format, then switch the defined bits to bits from the secret
 4. 🔎 Evaluate the NN again, and inspect the differences

 ## Quality - Quantity trade-off